tubutubucorn/Ethereum-Private-Network/Article.md

 NODE_TWO blocknumber: 1533
 NODE_ONE coinbase: 0x718cb4a34cac0fa4e9a37f249340078896b4dfa0
 ```
-We have builded private ethereum network cluster with the script writen on Ruby and Nodejs, those scripts able to communicate with our cluster using JSON-RPC protocol.
+We have builded private ethereum network cluster with the script writen on Ruby and Nodejs, these scripts able to communicate with our cluster using JSON-RPC protocol.
 It’s a good start to create your blockchain project based on Ethereum.

 References: